tiger413/HymNet/README.md

 ### Introduction

-**HymDrone** consists of 59,138 images across 55 sequences, covering 9 distinct scene types (park, nighttime, hilly areas with trees, terrain with trees, beach, jungle, mountains, highways, and sunset), 5 diverse weather conditions (sunny (a), fog (b), haze (c), falling leaves (d), and heavy snow/rain (e)), and illumination variations ranging from dawn to dusk.
+**HymDrone** comprises 59,138 high-definition images across 55 sequences, encompassing 9 distinct scene types — park, nighttime, hilly areas with trees, open terrain with sparse trees, beach, jungle, mountains, highways, and sunset — as well as 5 diverse weather conditions: sunny (a), fog (b), haze (c), falling leaves (d), and heavy snow or rain (e).
+Illumination conditions vary from dawn to dusk.
 All images are captured in high-definition resolution of 1920×1080 pixels, with precise bounding box annotations provided for each UAV target in every image.

 <p align="center">
   <img src="assets/scenes.png" width="600">